arhont375/intellij-thrift/README.md

 but unfortunately it wasn't receiving compatibility updates recently.

-There is no guarantee for current fork to stay long, it's possible that it would be discontinued at the moment when development for original plugin would become active again.
+There is no guarantee for current fork to stay long, it's possible that it would be discontinued at the moment when development of original plugin would become active again.

 ## How to build